Recent Changes to the Family Law Act

 • Consider the parties’ current and future circumstances.

-When assessing the parties’ current and future circumstances, the amendments will require the court to consider a large number of factors including the effect of any family violence age, health, parenting roles, and income earning capacity.
+When assessing the parties’ current and future circumstances, the amendments require the court to consider a large number of factors including the effect of any family violence age, health, parenting roles, and income earning capacity.

 Prior to these amendments, the case of Kennon v Kennon [1979] was precedent for the courts to consider serious family violence when determining property settlements.
 In Kennon the court held that the sections 75 and 79 of the Act allowed for an assessment of consequences of family violence upon satisfaction of the following elements: